Kourtney Kardashian & Younes Bendjima Spark Rumors That They’re Back Together On Instagram

 Not long after Kardashian’s party, Bendjima hit the red carpet and was asked about what he’s looking for in a woman.
 Younes revealed that the person he ends up with has to have the qualities of his mom, take care of herself, and must be brunette, possibly describing Kourtney.

-As previously reported by The Inquisitr, Younes Bendjima is hoping to get back together with Kourtney Kardashian.
-The couple dated for nearly two years called it quits last fall, but Bendjima seemingly isn’t over the romance.
+As previously reported by The Inquisitr, Bendjima is hoping to get back together with Kourtney.
+The couple dated for nearly two years before calling it quits last fall, but Bendjima seemingly isn’t over the romance.

 Sources tell Hollywood Life that he doesn’t like the way their relationship ended, and wants a second chance with the reality star.